-To combat the inertia threatening to lock me in a culinary bell jar, I’ve been rereading an old stack of the now defunct Gourmet Magazine.
+To combat the inertia threatening to lock me in a culinary bell jar, I’ve been rereading an old stack of the now-defunct Gourmet Magazine.
 Looking for a flavor, an ingredient, a style I’d forgotten about, anything really.
-I stumbled across a 2008 recipe for cumin-scented stir fried beef with celery.
+I stumbled across a 2008 recipe for cumin-scented stir-fried beef with celery.
 The recipe looked intriguing and surprisingly quick to prepare.
-I’ve never stir fried flank steak before, but I loved the way this turned out and will never again purchase they mystery grocery stir-fry cut.
+I’ve never stir-fried flank steak before, but I loved the way this turned out and will never again purchase the mystery grocery stir-fry cut.

 Spiced Flank Steak and Stir Fry with Celery Recipe